5 Adding a new model

 3. Fill the check_data.gcm function with the appropriate code.
 This function should check the data and return the data.
 You may or may not need to compute any transformations or save some variables as attributes of the data.

 4. If necessary define the bmf2bf.gcm method to convert the bmmformula to a brmsformula.
 The first step for this is always to specify the response variable and additional response information.
 Keep in mind that brms automatically interprets this formula as the linear model formula for the mu parameter of your custom family.
 Currently, brms requires all custom families to have a mu parameter.
 However, we recommend to code this parameter as a void_mu, and fix the intercept of this parameter to zero using constant priors.
-This way, the bmmformula can be used to only specify the linear or non-linear model for the parameters of a bmmmodel. if your model has a single response variable, you can delete this section.
+This way, the bmmformula can be used to only specify the linear or non-linear model for the parameters of a bmmmodel.
+If your model has a single response variable, you can delete this section.

 5. Fill the configure_model.gcm function with the appropriate code.
 This function should construct the formula, the family, the stanvars.
 You can also retrieve any arguments you saved from the data check.
 Depending on your model, some of these parts might not be necessary.
 For example, for the mixture models (e.g. mixture3p), we construct a new formula, because we want to rename the arguments to make it easier for the user.
 For the sdmSimple model, we define the family ourselves, so we don’t need to change the formula.

 You need to fill information about your custom family, and then fill the STAN files with your STAN code.
-Conveniently, you don’t have to edit lines 137-145: loading the STAN files and setting up the stanvars is set up automatically when calling the use_model_template function.
+Conveniently, you don’t have to edit lines 134-140: loading the STAN files and setting up the stanvars is set up automatically when calling the use_model_template function.
 Should you need to add more STAN files after you created the template, you can add the files in init/stan_chunks/ manually and edit those lines to additionally load the manually added files.

 6. Fill the postprocess_brm.gcm function with the appropriate code.
-By postprocessing, we mean changes to the fitted brms model - like renaming parameters, etc. If you don’t need any postprocessing, you can delete this section.
+By post-processing, we mean changes to the fitted brms model - like renaming parameters, etc. If you don’t need any post-processing, you can delete this section.

 5.2 Testing

 Unit testing is extremely important.
 You should test your model with the testthat package.
 You can use the use_test() function to create a test file for your model.
 See file tests/testthat/test-bmm.R for an example of how we test the existing models.
-BRMS models take a long time to fit, so we don’t test the actual fitting process. fit_model() provides an argument backend="mock", which will return a mock object instead of fitting the model.
+BRMS models take a long time to fit, so we don’t test the actual fitting process.
+The bmm() function provides an argument backend="mock", which will return a mock object instead of fitting the model.
 This ensures that the entire pipeline works without errors.
 For example, here’s a test of the IMMfull model:

 test_that('Available mock models run without errors',{